kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(3\) The duties, responsibilities, and authority of each management position;

-\(b\) Procedures for maintaining and revising the rosters required by §145.161;
+\(b\) Procedures for maintaining and revising the rosters required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.161   Records of management, supervisory, and inspection personnel.|§145.161]];

 \(c\) A description of the certificated repair station's operations, including the housing, facilities, equipment, and materials as required by subpart C of this part;

 \(d\) Procedures for—

-\(1\) Revising the capability list provided for in §145.215 and notifying the responsible Flight Standards office of revisions to the list, including how often the responsible Flight Standards office will be notified of revisions; and
+\(1\) Revising the capability list provided for in [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.215   Capability list.|§145.215]] and notifying the responsible Flight Standards office of revisions to the list, including how often the responsible Flight Standards office will be notified of revisions; and

-\(2\) The self-evaluation required under §145.215(c) for revising the capability list, including methods and frequency of such evaluations, and procedures for reporting the results to the appropriate manager for review and action;
+\(2\) The self-evaluation required under [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.215   Capability list.|§145.215]](c) for revising the capability list, including methods and frequency of such evaluations, and procedures for reporting the results to the appropriate manager for review and action;

-\(e\) Procedures for revising the training program required by §145.163 and submitting revisions to the responsible Flight Standards office for approval;
+\(e\) Procedures for revising the training program required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.163   Training requirements.|§145.163]] and submitting revisions to the responsible Flight Standards office for approval;

-\(f\) Procedures to govern work performed at another location in accordance with §145.203;
+\(f\) Procedures to govern work performed at another location in accordance with [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.203   Work performed at another location.|§145.203]];

-\(g\) Procedures for maintenance, preventive maintenance, or alterations performed under §145.205;
+\(g\) Procedures for maintenance, preventive maintenance, or alterations performed under [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.205   Maintenance, preventive maintenance, and alterations performed for certificate holders under parts 121, 125, and 135, and for foreign air carriers or foreign persons operating a U.S.-registered aircraft in common carriage under part 129.|§145.205]];

 \(h\) Procedures for—

-\(1\) Maintaining and revising the contract maintenance information required by §145.217(a)(2)(i), including submitting revisions to the responsible Flight Standards office for approval; and
+\(1\) Maintaining and revising the contract maintenance information required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.217   Contract maintenance.|§145.217]](a)(2)(i), including submitting revisions to the responsible Flight Standards office for approval; and

-\(2\) Maintaining and revising the contract maintenance information required by §145.217(a)(2)(ii) and notifying the responsible Flight Standards office of revisions to this information, including how often the responsible Flight Standards office will be notified of revisions;
+\(2\) Maintaining and revising the contract maintenance information required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.217   Contract maintenance.|§145.217]](a)(2)(ii) and notifying the responsible Flight Standards office of revisions to this information, including how often the responsible Flight Standards office will be notified of revisions;

 \(i\) A description of the required records and the recordkeeping system used to obtain, store, and retrieve the required records;